mreintz/circleOfFifths/README.md

 - tinysoundfont==0.3.6 (if you want sound output support)
 - PyAudio==0.2.14 (if you want sound output support)

+PyAudio might have som requirements.
+On my Linux box I needed to install portaudio19-dev on the base system in order to compile the wheel for pyaudio.

 Uses the https://nwhitehead.github.io/tinysoundfont-pybind/guide.html library and default sound font.

 Can be built into a single executable binary using: